 - Hotels must plan now to do a soft-opening with one floor or two with only essential facilities and staff.
-The essential services will include housekeeping, a section of the kitchen, the coffee shop/dining room, a bar, engineering, front desk and security.
-This will ensure fewer people about.
+The essential services will include housekeeping, a section of the kitchen, the coffee shop/dining room, a bar, engineering, front desk, and security.
+This will ensure fewer people.

 - The staff positioned should be experienced, multi-skilled and loyal employees.
 It will be a while when other regular staff will be required.